College of Social Work

 Certificate in Gerontology

-The mission of this certificate is to educate students about gerontological theories and practices and provide students with gerontological internship and service learning experiences.
+The mission of this certificate is to educate students about gerontological theories and practices and provide students with gerontological internship and service-learning experiences.
 These educational objectives will give students the skills that they need for frontline positions in practice and administrative positions in social service organizations.
-An in-depth curriculum that emphasizes leadership, decision-making, client-centered management, team building, negotiating, budget and finance, and the successful management of grants will guide FSU students in successfully managing social service agencies and affecting policy and practice on all levels.

 This program is for students interested in combining an MSW with a degree in law.
-Persons graduating with this dual degree go into areas such as family law, child advocacy, domestic violence, public policy, and public defense.
-Students interested in this joint degree must be admitted simultaneously and independently to both FSU’s College of Social Work and College of Law.
+Persons graduating with this joint graduate pathway go into areas such as family law, child advocacy, domestic violence, public policy, and public defense.
+Students interested in this joint graduate pathway must be admitted simultaneously and independently to both FSU's College of Social Work and College of Law.

-This curriculum is structured for graduate students enrolled in the Social Policy and Administration (SPA) concentration in the Advanced Standing MSW program and for students pursuing an MBA.
-The mission of this joint degree is to unite the strengths of both these degree programs and to educate students about leadership theories and practices, while also providing students with leadership experience from business and social-work perspectives.
+This curriculum is structured for graduate students enrolled in the Social Leadership concentration in the MSW program and for students pursuing an MBA.
+The mission of this joint graduate pathway is to unite the strengths of both these degree programs and to educate students about leadership theories and practices, while also providing students with leadership experience from business and social-work perspectives.
 Mastering these skills will give these students the backgrounds that they will need for middle and executive positions in social-service organizations.

-Florida State University’s Reuben O’D. Askew School of Public Administration and Policy and the College of Social Work offer a joint degree program leading to the degree of Master of Social Work (MSW) and Master of Public Administration (MPA).
-This is one of the few joint degree programs in these fields offered in the U.S. This program prepares students for positions in public, private and nonprofit human service organizations by gaining knowledge in social work and public administration.
+Florida State University's Reuben O'D. Askew School of Public Administration and Policy and the College of Social Work offer a Joint Graduate Pathway leading to the degree of Master of Social Work (MSW) and Master of Public Administration (MPA).
+This is one of the few Joint Graduate Pathways in these fields offered in the U.S. This program prepares students for positions in public, private and nonprofit human service organizations by gaining knowledge in social work and public administration.
 Students must be admitted to both graduate programs independently.